 You must have seen crowds mill around a craps table causing some commotion getting you interested in joining in.
-Craps is one of the most vibrant casino games available and there is always plenty of excitement to be had.
+Craps is one of the most vibrant casino online games available and there is always plenty of excitement to be had.
 Learning craps, however, can be pretty intimidating for beginners because of the pace and excitement that comes with the game.
 Want to shoot the dice?
 We’ve got you covered with a rundown of the craps table and how you should play.
-No matter where you decide to play, our guide will help get you started.
+No matter where you decide to play and if you're playing at the best live casino or not , our casino guide will help get you started.

 Basics of a Craps Table

 The first thing to learn here is that Craps is based on placing a wager on the outcome of a roll of dice.
 Secondly, there are many ways in which the dice can fall, each coming with a specific bet and odds.
 Next, in the online format, the usual casino staff that you would find standing around a physical craps table at the casino is replaced by unique symbols that you should learn.
 Finally, your first roll is usually referred to as come out roll and has three possible outcomes, namely:

 ● Natural Numbers